 Sacro's Veterans Mentoring Service is a service for military veterans who are currently in or are at risk of becoming involved in the criminal justice system.
 The service will work closely with the veteran to put an intensive support plan in place where strategies can be developed to cope with their specific needs.
 The aim of the service is to enable the service user to enjoy sustainable, independent living.

 Sacro's Women’s Mentoring Service provides a mentor who helps women build their self-esteem and confidence.
 Mentors are able to offer both practical and emotional support.
 The service helps women to develop their independence and quality of life, improve their social skills and motivation and work towards addressing a life free of offending.

 The service provides a support service for young people up to 18 years of age, who have been involved in persistent offending or anti-social behaviour, and are disengaged from services.

 Sacro’s Court Support Service provides advice, support and guidance to those under the age of 18 who are attending Court.

 The service supports young people in Aberdeen city with a realistic community based alternative to secure accommodation or custody.

 These short term behaviour programmes are designed to promote discussion and reflection on areas of a young person’s life and their behaviour.

-Group work sessions for 3 or more young people to discuss the causes and consequences of their offending behaviour.
+Group work sessions for three or more young people to discuss the causes and consequences of their offending behaviour.